ovh/docs/pages/manage_and_operate/observability/logs_data_platform/upgrade_upgrade_to_opensearch_2/guide.es-us.md

 ## OpenSearch API 2.X Breaking changes

 The main change for OpenSearch 2.X in terms of API is the [removal of type parameters](https://opensearch.org/docs/latest/breaking-changes/#200){.external}.
-This means you cannot use the "\_type" meta field anymore.
-This field has been fixed to the value "\_doc" and all official OpenSearch libraries have been updated to accommodate this change for some time now.
-The APIs using "\_doc" in their path have not changed, making the upgrade straightforward.
+This means you cannot use the `\_type` meta field anymore.
+This field has been fixed to the value `\_doc` and all official OpenSearch libraries have been updated to accommodate this change for some time now.
+The APIs using `\_doc` in their path have not changed, making the upgrade straightforward.

 > [!warning]
 >